kognetiks/kognetiks-chatbot/README.md

 **🔄 Choose Your Style: Embedded or Floating Chatbots**

 Flexibility is key.
-Display your Chatbot ChatGPT as an embedded feature on pages or let it float across your site.
+Display your Kognetiks Chatbot as an embedded feature on pages or let it float across your site.
 With simple shortcodes, adapt the chatbot's presence to match your website's design and user needs.

 **🔍 Knowledge Navigator: Unearthing Your Content's Essence**